microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/general/onboard_server_linux/_index.md

 ## Connect an existing Linux server to Azure Arc

-The following README will guide you on how to connect an Linux server to Azure Arc using a simple shell script.
+The following Jumpstart scenario will guide you on how to connect an Linux server to Azure Arc using a simple shell script.

 ## Prerequisites